orbs-network/nebula/public/orbs-public-blockchain.md

   Use `brew install terraform` to get it installed
 - [Orbs Key Generator](https://www.github.com/orbs-network/orbs-key-generator)

-  Use `brew install orbs-key-generator` to get it installed (requires a Mac)
+  Use `brew install orbs-network/devtools/orbs-key-generator` to get it installed (requires a Mac)

 ### Generating SSH public and private keys